Drackend99/tensorflow_tutorials/README.md

     return np.argmax(probabilities)
 ```

 Next we can make the generator itself.
 It will be invoked at the end of an epoch.
+This block of code will be longer than usual, so I'll explain it through comments rather than line by line.

 ```
 def generate(epoch, _):
+    # Generate based off a random character string "seed"
     start_index = random.randint(0, len(preprocessed_text) - max_length - 1)

+    # We'll generate text at 4 different confidence intervals
-    for confidence in
+    for confidence in [0.2, 0.5, 1.0, 1.2]:
+        # Place to put our results
+        generated = ""
+        # Generate the 40 character block that starts at the start_index
+        sentence = preprocessed_text[start_index: start_index + max_length]
+        # Add the seed to our generated text, so we know the context
+        generated += sentence

+        # Generate the next 400 characters
+        for i in range(400):
+            # Build up the input sequence to the neural network (same process as our initial data generation)
+            x_prediction = np.zeros((1, max_legth, len(chars_list_sorted))
+            for t, char in enumerate(sentence):
+                # Initializing our input text, marking what letter we put
+                x_prediction[0, t, char2index[char]] = 1

+            # Generate the output predictions for our "seed"
+            predictions = model.predict(x_prediction, verbose=0)[0]
+            # Call our generator method
+            next_index = sample(predictions, confidence)
+            # Grab whatever char sample predicted
+            next_char = index2char(next_index)

+            # Add the char to our results
+            generated += next_char
+            # Move forward one character
+            sentence = sentence[1:] + next_char
 ```

+Just a warning, this will take a while.
+It took an hour for me, but my computer sucks.